sayimgokyar/S3Pred_CrossVal/README.md

 # S3Pred_CrossVal
-Cross Validation codes and data for the Subject Specific SAR Prediction Study.
+This work is published in Magnetic Resonance in Medicine: https://doi.org/10.1002/mrm.29797 Definition of the reository: Cross Validation codes and data for the Subject Specific SAR Prediction Study.

-Definitions added after the submitted manuscript is accepted for publication in Magnetic Resonance in Medicine (with submission ID: MRM-23-23728.R1), entitled as "Deep learning-based local SAR prediction using B1 maps and structural magnetic resonance images of the head for parallel transmission at 7T"
+Definitions were added after the manuscript entitled "Deep learning-based local SAR prediction using B1 maps and structural magnetic resonance images of the head for parallel transmission at 7T" was accepted for publication in Magnetic Resonance in Medicine.

 1- Data should be requested from the Corresponding Author of the publication (i.e., ).
 A Material Transfer Agreement of USC should be signed between the USC and asking parties to share the data.

 2- Once you obtained the data folders use (or modify) the following files:

 2.1.
-Run00_TrainValidTest_DataListGenerator.py: This scans the number of subject folders and creates an n-fold cross validation file lists for training/validation and testing.
-Default setting is five.
+Run00_TrainValidTest_DataListGenerator.py: This code creates an n-fold cross validation file lists for training/validation and testing.
+Default setting is five fold.
 You may modify the code for your needs or use your own code.

 2.2.
 Once the train/valid/test splits created in "./data/" directory, you can use the "/Train_3D_CrossValid.py" file for n-fold cross validation of 7 different network architectures.
 Modify the code accordingly!